AriFordsham/GHCWiki/newcomers.md

 <td>Make JUnit report stdout/stderr in more cases</td></tr></table>

-Once you fix the bug or implement the new feature, make sure to write a test-case proving that you've done what you said.
+Once you fix the bug or implement the new feature, make sure to [add a test](building/running-tests/adding) to the [testsuite](building/running-tests) proving that you've done what you said.
 Then take some time to get to know and submit a code review to [Phabricator](phabricator).
 If the patch looks good, one of the committers will put it into the GHC codebase.
 Then, tackle another bug!

 ## Practical advice

-- [This page](working-conventions/fixing-bugs) describes in more detail workflow for fixing bugs.
+- [This page](working-conventions/fixing-bugs) describes in more detail the steps you are expected to take for submitting a bugfix.

 - Learn about our [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules).